 Arrival & Departure

 The Arctic Watch adventure begins and ends in Yellowknife, Northwest Territories (YZF).
 We highly recommend arriving one day prior to your trip start date in case of any flight delay, cancellation or lost luggage issues.
 Plan flights to arrive to Yellowknife by 6:00pm on day 1 of the itinerary.
 Depart from Yellowknife anytime on the final day of your trip, however, AdventureSmith strongly suggests that a flexible air ticket be held for your journey home in case you need to change your travel arrangement following a delay of the return charter flight.
-In 2019 airport transfers are required on this trip’s itinerary; see the 2019 Mandatory Transfer Package information listed in this trip’s Exclusions (Rates & Dates tab).
 If you would like assistance with international flights, please visit our Booking Flights resource page.

 This trip includes a 3.5-hour charter flight from Yellowknife to Arctic Watch lodge on Somerset Island.
 Although the flight will have a scheduled departure time, there is significant variability based on weather conditions.
 Be prepared to depart the hotel for the airport on the group transfer at any time.
 There is a strict luggage limit of 44 lbs (20 kg), including carry-on.
 Should you have additional luggage, it can be stored at the hotel in Yellowknife.
 There is no option to pay for additional luggage.